*A guest post by Renee Trudeau.

 - Identify what’s #1 for your family this fall.
 What values or new ways of being are most important to you in the upcoming months?
 Perhaps creating a calm morning routine, eating dinner together, having dedicated family time, developing a good homework routine or mapping out a game plan for regular communication?
 Consider creating a vision board together around your shared values.

 - Set yourself up for success by enlisting a support team.
 What type of support do you and your family need to feel nourished and nurtured as you transition into the new season?
-Perhaps a tutor or parenting coach, a new carpool team, a source for ready-made healthy meals or a couple of back-up baby sitters for monthly dates with your partner?
+Perhaps a math or English tutor Canberra or parenting coach, a new carpool team, a source for ready-made healthy meals or a couple of back-up baby sitters for monthly dates with your partner?
 Line up help now and post your “support team” list in your kitchen where the whole family can see it.

 - Schedule replenishing nature respites.
 Being in nature elicits a relaxation response; it helps us shed worries and restore and replenish our bodies and minds like nothing else.
 Pull out your calendar and schedule some family hikes, a father/son camping trip, a visit to a country cabin or lake house over a holiday break, or a potluck at a nearby park with your neighbors or friends.

 - Do less to experience more.
 In our office, we love the mantra, “Just because you can, doesn’t mean you should.”
 A key cause of stress is ambition and trying to do too much.
 Researchers in the field of positive psychology say we’re happiest when we have fewer options and decisions to make.
 What can you say “no” to so you can simplify your family’s life?
 Our quality of life is enhanced not by adding things, but by letting go of that which we don’t need.